klassobanieras/movierama-lite/README.md

 ### 2. **Efficient Count Updates**
 - The like and dislike counts for movies are updated asynchronously using **application events**.
-- When a user likes or dislikes a movie, the corresponding event is published and handled asynchronously, ensuring a non-blocking user experience.
+- When a user likes or dislikes a movie, the corresponding event is published and handled asynchronously, adding an eventual consistency.
+The ui itself is getting update realtime.
-- The current setup updates the counts in real-time, but future improvements could involve batching updates for increased performance at scale.

 ### 3. **Optimized for Quick Renders**
 - The application is designed to **eliminate computational overhead** when retrieving the number of likes and dislikes for each movie.
 Since the counts are maintained independently of the users’ reaction data, this allows for **fast rendering** of movie lists.